Employee Retention Strategies

 With low employee retention rates being a big problem in the industry, firms are also moving towards participative leadership to tackle this issue.

-These leaders encourage employees to ask questions, come up with business solutions individually, and take additional tasks.
+These leaders encourage employees to ask questions, come up with business solutions individually, and take on additional tasks.

 Even if leaders can’t take time out to mentor them, they appoint a senior company figure to do it.